 This interactive workshop will provide an introduction to the methods used in the media and the different career possibilities in this area.

-The main areas of study will be :
+The main areas of study will be:

 - Understanding the media

-- Journalistic techniques
+- · Journalistic techniques

 - Methods and practices

 - Careers in journalism

-- Journalism and the law
+- · Journalism and the law

 - The tools of the trade

-COURSE PROGRAM:

 - 1. Presentation of the media

 - a.
 The Press

 - b.
 Television

 - c.
 Radio

 - d.
 Web journalism

 - e.
 International press

 - 2. Journalistic techniques

 - a.
 Style

 - b.
 Layout and typography

 - c.
 Angles and approaching

 - d.
 Using information

 - e.
 Specialist vocabulary

 - 3. Practices and Methods

 - a.
 Sources

 - b.
 Networking

 - c.
 Investigative journalism

 - d.
 Infiltration

 - e.
 Data

 - 4. Careers in journalism

 - 5. Legislation

 - a.
 Freedom of the press

 - b.
 Copyright (pictures)

 - c.
 Copyright (text)

 - d.
 Journalistic ethics

 - 6. The Tools of the Trade

 - a.
 Pen and Ink

 - b.
 Press photography

 - c.
 Film

 - d.
 Using microphones and recording techniques

 - e.
 In the studio

 - f.
 Online

-MCC2/20d: MEDIA STUDIES Fall & Spring Semesters
+MCC2/20d: MEDIA STUDIES

-THIS COURSE IS TAUGHT IN ENGLISH

 ONLY STUDENTS PRESENT ALL YEAR MAY TAKE THIS CLASS

-Classes: 24 hours ECTS credits: 3 per semester

-OBJECTIVE

 Enable students to obtain and analyse information on current affairs in English from the news media on the internet.

-COURSE PROGRAM

 This class will study current issues and how they are presented in the news media in English.
 The class is taught in a computer lab and requires active participation from all students.
 We start by examining the necessary lexical and practical tools we need to work and then, as the class studies the news, the topics obviously change every semester, but here are a few examples:

-Chapter 1 : Movies and the crazies, on reality and fiction in TV series and films.
+Chapter 1: Movies and the crazies, on reality and

-Chapter 2 : The Post-Truth Era.
+fiction in TV series and films.
+Chapter 2: The Post-Truth Era.
+Chapter 3: Who are the Millennials?